-Students in the Early Intervention program and in the Lighthouse Class 1 have a gym lesson twice a week, either in the mini-gym or with the specialist gym teacher in the school's main gym.
+Students in the Early Intervention program have a gym lesson three times a week, once with a specialist teacher and twice with the preschool's teacher.
+The Lighthouse Classes have a gym lesson once a week with a specialist teacher and they have the opportunity to join mainstream classes twice a week.
 Gross motor skills such as climbing, rolling, swinging are practised.
 Sometimes ball skills are also introduced.
 Some students have diagnosed motor disabilities and their gym program is supported or adapted with advice from the physiotherapist.
+Outdoor play times offer additional opportunities for physical activity.